Kaal Boishakhi (Bengali: কাল বৈশাখী, Hindi: कल बाशाखी)

 Like any other cocktail, the fresher the ingredient, the better the taste.
 Even in India, fresh green mango syrup is hard to get except in summer.
 In Kolkata, I recommend the store named “Tasty” in Dokshinapan Shopping Mall.

-Druk’s makes a more industrial version, which is available year around, both in India and outside.
+Druk’s makes a more industrial version, which is available year around, both in India and abroad.

-If you don’t have access to prepared green mango syrup, you can make it yourself.
+If you don’t have access to ready made green mango syrup, you can make it yourself.
 E.g. try this recipe https://www.youtube.com/watch?v=clUtD6tLzF8